s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 # ViT-2D-Positional-Embeddings
-### Implementation of various 2D positional encodings for Vision Transformers.
+### Implementation of various 2D positional encodings for Vision Transformers (ViT).
 <ul>
   <li>Network in a scaled-down version of the original ViT architecture with only 800k parameters</a>. </li>
   <li>Works with small datasets by using a smaller patch size of 4.</li>